gulshancodes/camerax/README.md

 ### [Demo Link](https://camerax.netlify.app) 🔗

 A modern & retina-friendly eCommerce website build with the aim to engage user experience.
-It features an elegant & stylish look and design with 3D Product Slider, Cart page, Sidebar Menu, and a lot more.
+It features an elegant & stylish design with 3D Product Slider, Cart page, Sidebar Menu, and a lot more.
 <br/>

 ## Features: